Skip to main contentArrow Right

 Fig: Creating an AWS IAM policy

-• Now head to the Roles section of the IAM Console, search for the OIDC_PROD_MERGE (or whatever you decided to name the Lambda trigger you created in the previous section) and select it.
+• Now head to the Roles section of the IAM Console, and search for the role tied to your Lambda trigger (e.g. the OIDC_PROD_MERGE) and select it.

 roles list in iam console